Call for Applications

 Candidates for the position will hold an MD and/or PhD, with a track record of research achievement relevant to Family and Community Medicine and experience leading multi-site research collaborations.
 Experience with practice-based research networks and use of electronic medical records are assets.

 Applications and inquiries should be directed to Professor Michael Wood, Director of Research and Innovation at NYGH at email@example.com.
 Applications should include a cover letter, curriculum vitae and statement outlining current and future research interests.
 The application may also be mailed to the attention of Michael Wood at North York General Hospital, 4001 Leslie Street, Room LE-140, Toronto, ON, Canada M2K 1E1.
-Review of applications will begin on November 1, 2016 and continue until the position is filled.
-Applicants who are potentially interested but would like further information can contact Professor Eva Grunfeld, Vice Chair (Research), DFCM (firstname.lastname@example.org).
+Review of applications will continue until March 31, 2018.
+Applicants who are potentially interested and would like further information can contact Professor Eva Grunfeld, Vice Chair (Research), DFCM (firstname.lastname@example.org).

 At North York General, we are committed to fostering an inclusive and accessible environment.
 We are dedicated to building a workforce that reflects the diversity of the community in which we live, including those with disabilities.
 North York General is committed to providing accommodations in all parts of the hiring process.
 If you require an accommodation, we will work with you to meet your needs.